scrapy/scrapy/docs/topics/spiders.rst

         If you omit this attribute, all urls found in sitemaps will be processed with the ``parse`` callback.

+    .. attribute:: sitemap_follow

+        A list of regexes of sitemap that should be followed.
+This is is only for sites that use `Sitemap index files`_ that point to other sitemap files.

+        By default, all sitemaps are followed.

 SitemapSpider examples
 ~~~~~~~~~~~~~~~~~~~~~~